dposse/bballSlackbotUpgraded/README.md

 I think it would have been easier to install jest in root or `workspaces/`, but I wanted to have each workspace have its own dependencies in case a service wasn't in javascript/typescript.
 I was having issues getting jest to work correctly with typescript, and ended up using [this repo](https://github.com/tgensol/serverless-typescript-jest) as a template.

 After creating the three lambdas, I found out about AWS step functions.
 That might be a cleaner solution, although the current setup with an orchestrator lambda might be more portable if you wanted to change cloud providers.

+For the mlb-api workspace, I wanted to test [TSdx](https://github.com/jaredpalmer/tsdx) as it was recommended in the typescript handbook for developing libraries.
+So far I have not noticed any downsides, but I do not have extensive experience with typescript yet.
+The jest tests take about 30 seconds to run, but I am not sure if that is an issue with TSdx, or my local machine/wsl setup.